Choosing between Apollo and UpLead for your B2B prospecting often comes down to five questions:

 Knowing who to contact is useful.
 Knowing who's actively researching solutions right now is more useful.
 The three platforms handle intent data very differently.

 Apollo includes Buying Intent data on all plans at no extra charge, covering over 1,600 intent topics via a partnership with LeadSift (a Foundry company).
-The claimed 98% accuracy rate and zero-cost access make it the most accessible intent option of the three, particularly for teams on tighter budgets.
+Zero-cost access makes it the most accessible intent option of the three, particularly for teams on tighter budgets.

-UpLead lists intent data on its product page, but the feature carries a "Coming soon" label, suggesting it's either in limited access or not production-ready.
+UpLead lists intent data on its product page, but the feature carries a "Coming soon" label, indicating it is either in limited access or not yet production-ready for self-serve buyers.

-Intent is available only on the Professional plan (annual, sales-quoted), with a minimum of five topics required to activate.
-Changing topics requires purchasing additional intent credits through a representative.
+Intent is available only on the Professional plan (annual, sales-quoted), with a minimum of five topics required to activate, and changing topics requires purchasing additional intent credits through a sales representative.
 For buyers whose decision hinges on intent data, this is a meaningful gap.

 ZoomInfo runs the most mature intent infrastructure of the three.